-The academic discipline known as aesthetics explores a wide spectrum of questions ranging from the role of art in society, the nature and significance of beauty, the foundations of art criticism, and more.
-Studied from a philosophical perspective, the Master's Programme in the Humanities, specialising in Aesthetics aims to provide you with a set of tools for thinking precisely and rigorously about issues and problems in a variety of domains that have to do with the arts, aesthetic experience and culture more broadly.
+Philosophical aesthetics encompasses questions about the role of art in society, the nature and significance of aesthetic value, the foundations of art criticism, the appreciation of nature, and more.
+The Master's Programme in the Humanities, specialising in Aesthetics, aims to provide you with tools for thinking precisely and rigorously about issues and problems in a variety of domains: the arts, aesthetic experience, and culture more broadly.

 Why this programme?

-Aesthetics is a discipline centrally located at the heart of the arts and humanities.
-By tackling philosophical questions about a wide range of art forms, and rigorously examining concepts such as aesthetic experience, artistic value, culture, beauty, emotion, creativity, imagination, and more, it addresses many of the concerns that constitute the very foundations of our common humanity.
-The Master's Programme in the Humanities, specialising in Aesthetics, will offer you valuable insights into today's society, through its unique combination of historical perspectives, contemporary debates, and forward-looking analysis.
+Aesthetics is a discipline located at the heart of the humanities.
+By tackling philosophical questions about art, and rigorously examining concepts such as aesthetic experience, culture, beauty, emotion, and creativity, it addresses elements of our common, shared humanity.
+The Master's Programme in the Humanities, specialising in Aesthetics, will offer you valuable insights into such questions, through a combination of historical perspectives, contemporary debates, and forward-looking analysis.

-This international Master's programme is unique and provides an exciting set of opportunities for you who wish to further deepen your academic training in aesthetics.
-You will learn how to apply artistic and aesthetic theory to practice and develop your philosophical method and argumentation.
-You will thereby strengthen your own reasoning abilities and knowledge set about the area and improve both writing and presentation skills.
+This programme provides unique opportunities to pursue further academic training in aesthetics.
+You will learn how to apply artistic and aesthetic theory to practice and develop your philosophical skills.
+You will thereby deepen your subject knowledge, strengthen your reasoning abilities, and improve in both writing and presentation.

-The structure of this programme closely mirrors that of a Swedish doctoral degree and will provide excellent preparation for you if you want to continue your studies at doctoral level in Sweden or elsewhere in the world.
-The programme will also give you the qualifications needed if you plan to move into the workforce directly after graduation.
+The programme will provide excellent preparation if you want to continue your studies at doctoral level in Sweden or elsewhere.
+The programme will also give you valuable qualifications if you plan to move into the workforce after graduation.

 The programme leads to a Master of Arts (120 credits) with Aesthetics as the main field of study.
 It is also possible to graduate after one academic year with a Master of Arts (60 credits).

-You may also complete an internship as part of the programme (corresponding to 7.5 or 15 credits).
+You may also complete an internship as part of the programme in place of one or two electives (corresponding to 7.5 or 15 credits).
 You are responsible for finding a suitable internship, but the programme coordinator will help you to plan the placement, and assess the significance of the internship for the degree.

 Courses within the programme

-In addition to the obligatory courses, you have considerable freedom to plan your studies together with the programme coordinator.
-Below is an example of how the course work can be organised for a two-year Master's programme.
+In addition to the obligatory courses, you have some freedom to plan your studies together with the programme coordinator.
+Below is how the course work is normally organised for a two-year Master's programme.

-Semester 1 Philosophical perspectives 1, 7.5 credits (obligatory) Participation in the higher seminar, 7.5 credits for two semesters (obligatory) Preparation for thesis work: decide on topic and supervisor together with programme coordinator.
-Elective courses, 15 credits in total
+Semester 1 Philosophical perspectives 1 (writing and method), 7.5 credits (obligatory) Classics of aesthetics, 7.5 credits (obligatory) Elective courses, 15 credits in total

 The Master's Programme in the Humanities, specialising in Aesthetics, provides you with a deep and diverse set of skills applicable across a variety of career paths.
 The supervised writing of a Master's thesis and the written course work will develop your analytical writing skills.
 The rigorous reasoning and writing skills are an asset in diverse careers including in the administration of cultural and arts organisations, journalism, teaching, policy analysis, and more.